raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 As we noted, our slices depend upon the underlying array not mutating out from underneath them.
 Which _seems_ to imply that the Slices themselves have to be immutable.
 But not so: The slices do not depend upon each other, but upon the underlying array.

-This makes it possible for us to modify a slice without modifying any other slices that depend upon the slice's original array...
-By making a copy of the slice's array before we modify it:
+This makes it possible for us to modify a slice without modifying any other slices that depend upon the slice's original array... by making a copy of the slice's array before we write to it:

 ```javascript
 const SliceHandler = {